 Homebuilders reported holding off on new construction projects in April.
 Single-family housing starts dropped 13 percent from the month before, the biggest drop since April 2020.

 In May, new housing starts remained steady as the market increased overall year-to-date.
 That’s good news for the real estate market, which has seen a 31 percent increase in housing starts this year.
 Though housing starts are up, permit issuances are down.
-The higher cost of new construction permits are having an impact on builders’ plans.
+The higher cost of new construction permits is having an impact on builders’ plans.
 If foreclosures skyrocket in July, then that could have a negative impact on new housing starts later in the year.
 Homebuyers search for the best real estate deals in a market tilted toward higher supply than we’ve seen in later months.
 That could lower the price of homes in some markets.

 Zillow, in its Daily Market Pulse on June 17, also reported higher inventory in May.
 For-sale inventory rose 3.9 percent from April to May while home values increased 13.2 percent year-over-year.
 Zillow also reports new home construction was up 3.6 percent from April and 50.3 percent from the previous May.
 Lumber prices have come down but are still high.